Gustrigos/Antivirus-COVID19-API/README.md

 pip3 install -r requirements.txt
 ```

+## Confirmed, Deaths, Recovered Data
-## Fetching Data
+### Fetching Data
-fetch_data.py gets timeseries data for confirmed, death, and recovered cases directly from JHU CSSE's COVID-19 repository in raw csv format.
+Data/JHU/fetch_data.py gets timeseries data for confirmed, death, and recovered cases directly from JHU CSSE's COVID-19 repository in raw csv format.
 It then stores each list into a pandas dataframe object.

-## Use Case 1: Visualizing Mexico's Confirmed Cases
+### Use Case 1: Visualizing Mexico's Confirmed Cases
 test_data.py introduces the function plot_country to visualize confirmed cases for any country up to date with pandas and matplotlib.
 It renders the following graph:

 ![alt text](https://raw.githubusercontent.com/Gustrigos/Antivirus/master/confirmed_mexico.png)

-## Use Case 2: Visualizing Latin America's Confirmed Cases
+### Use Case 2: Visualizing Latin America's Confirmed Cases
 test_data.py introduces the function plot_countries to visualize confirmed cases for a group of countries up to date with pandas and matplotlib.
 It renders the following graph:

 ![alt text](https://raw.githubusercontent.com/Gustrigos/Antivirus/master/confirmed_latam.png)